Top 5 Must-See Urban Exploration Sites in the Province of Hainaut

 5: The Lodelinsart Glassworks

-The Verrerie de Lodelinsart is an unmissable urbex site that reflects the history of the glass industry in Belgium.
-This factory, once a thriving production center, is today a place of desolation where you can still see the remains of the furnaces and workshops.
+The Lodelinsart Glassworks is an unmissable urban exploration site that reflects the history of the glass industry in Belgium.
+This factory, once a thriving production center, is now a desolate place where the remains of the furnaces and workshops can still be seen.

 Site Features